dinahhandel/ndsr-2016-bagit/README.md

 Materials in this repo provide supplemental and installation information related to the [in-person event on April 28, 2016](http://ndsr.nycdigital.org/ndsrsymposium/) at the Brooklyn Historical Society in Brooklyn, NY.

-[DURASPACE](https://wiki.duraspace.org/display/DPNC/BagIt+Specification) has a simple unpacking of the specification.
+Check out [LoC's bagit-python page](http://libraryofcongress.github.io/bagit-python/) and [DURASPACE](https://wiki.duraspace.org/display/DPNC/BagIt+Specification) has a simple unpacking of the specification.